 How to Afford Your Dream Nursery

-With all the joy of welcoming a new baby comes the reality of preparing for her arrival.
+With all the joy of welcoming a new baby comes the reality of preparing for his or her arrival.
 But creating the space where your little one will get dressed and be changed, have bedtime stories read, and be rocked to sleep can become expensive.
-Our “How to Afford Your Dream Nursery” infographic shares money-saving tips and advice for a frustration-free run at building your baby’s nest.
+Our "How to Afford Your Dream Nursery" infographic shares money-saving tips and advice for a frustration-free run at building your baby’s nest.
 It gives guidance on the when, where, who, and how of finding top-notch items for your baby’s room.